Skip to content

 The biggest reason to reach for an adjustable clipper is efficiency.
 With a fixed (or detachable) blade clipper, you have to stop and physically swap out blades to change the cutting length.
 Adjustable clippers eliminate that step.
 You can blend between two different lengths with a simple flick of your thumb, making them perfect for fade work and saving you precious time behind the chair.
 The trade-off is that the adjustable mechanism can be a bit more complex than a fixed blade setup, which might mean a little extra care during maintenance.
 But for most barbers, the speed and versatility are well worth it.

-In the Shop vs. At Home: Who Are They For?
+Pro Shop vs. Home Use: Who Are They For?

 While you might see consumer-grade adjustable clippers in a big-box store, the tools we're talking about are built for professionals.
 Brands like Andis, Wahl, and Oster design their clippers to withstand the demands of a busy barbershop—running for hours a day, cutting all types of hair.
 These professional clippers are an investment, built with powerful motors and durable materials, and they have replaceable parts readily available to keep them running for years.
 They are the workhorses of the industry, designed for barbers who need reliable, high-performance tools to execute precise cuts day in and day out.